yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth2-app2app-browserless.md

 ## iOS

-App calls {{iOS.method.openUrl}} method with {{iOS.option.universalLinksOnly}} which ensures URLs must be universal links and have an app configured to open them.
+App calls iOS {{iOS.method.openUrl}} method with options {{iOS.option.universalLinksOnly}} which ensures URLs must be universal links and have an app configured to open them.
 Otherwise the method returns false in completion.success

 # Security Considerations